Azhar Mahmood

-Azhar Mahmood (اظہر محمود ساگر; born 28 February 1975) is a Pakistani cricket coach and former cricketer.
+Azhar Mahmood Sagar (اظہر محمود ساگر; born 28 February 1975) is a Pakistani cricket coach and former cricketer.
 He was the bowling coach of the Pakistan national cricket team from 2016 to 2019.
 He was a part of the Pakistan squad which finished as runners-up at the 1999 Cricket World Cup.

 Previously, he played Tests and ODIs for the Pakistan national team and county cricket in England.
 Azhar is a dual British citizen.

 Personal life

 Azhar Mahmood's wedding ceremony was held in 2003.

 Cricket career

 Domestic career

 As a teenager, Azhar was mentored by Irfan Bhatti who played a One Day International for Pakistan in the early 1990s.
 Originally his father objected to his interest in cricket, but later started to appreciate it seeing his accomplishments.
 When not doing net practice, Azhar would fancy himself playing tape ball cricket on the cemented pitch in the cricket ground in front of his home.

 He played county cricket for Surrey and in November 2007 signed a two-year deal to play for Kent.

 Azhar became a British citizen in 2011.
-This allowed him to play for Kent as an English-qualified player, further distancing himself from a recall to the Pakistan side.
+This allowed him to play for Kent as an English-qualified player, further distancing himself from a recall to the Pakistan team.

 It was announced that Azhar would be playing for the Auckland Aces as one of their overseas professionals in the 2011/12 season.
 In the 2012 IPL auction, Mahmood was sold to Kings XI Punjab for $200,000, double his base price of $100,000.
 In 2015, he was signed by KKR as replacement for James Neesham and played a few matches but was dropped from the squad the next season.

 He along with Isuru Udana set the then highest 8th wicket partnership in all forms of T20s (120) during the inaugural SLPL league in 2012.